-Change can feel disruptive and cause uncertainty, but it also holds enormous potential to drive organizational success.
+Change can feel disruptive and cause uncertainty, but it also holds enormous potential to drive organisational success.

-A workplace that can adapt to the needs of individuals, teams, and the organization helps people get more comfortable with change and build resiliency.
+A workplace that can adapt to the needs of individuals, teams and the organisation helps people get more comfortable with change and build resiliency.

-Optimizing workplace flexibility is also an ever-changing process.
-By practicing inclusive design, organizations continue to learn and adapt based on people’s changing needs.
+Optimising workplace flexibility is also an ever-changing process.
+By practising inclusive design, organisations continue to learn and adapt based on people’s changing needs.